I search for gravitational waves using millisecond pulsars. Let’s talk about millisecond pulsars first and then talk about gravitational waves.

 Pulsars are very accurate clocks, meaning they are predictable at the same level that atomic clocks are predictable.
 I use this feature of pulsars extensively.
 In particular, you can think of pulsars as a collection of clocks distributed throughout the galaxy.
 Anything that could disturb time, such as a perturbation in space-time, will affect the clocks.
 Pulsars are so predictable that we may be able to detect such a disturbance by observing pulsars.

-Much of my research is concerned with increasing the sensitivity of the Pulsar Timing Array (PTA), which is a collection of millisecond pulsars that are precise enough clocks that we may use them to detect gravitational radiation soon.
+Much of my research is concerned with increasing the sensitivity of the Pulsar Timing Array (PTA), which is a collection of millisecond pulsars that are precise enough clocks that we use them to detect gravitational radiation.
 One of the largest sources of noise in PTAs is the delay caused by all the ionized hydrogen in space.
 It would be fine if it were a constant delay, but it changes as the pulsar moves relative to the earth, so the pulsar signal is going through variable amounts of hydrogen.
-The amount of the delay is dependent upon the radio frequency of the pulse (it’s proportion to ), so by observing at multiple frequencies we can (allegedly) calculate the amount of the delay.
-However, this hasn’t been working as well as we’d like.
+The amount of the delay is dependent upon the radio frequency of the pulse (it’s proportion to 1/frequency ), so by observing at multiple frequencies we can (allegedly) calculate the amount of the delay.
+However, this doesn't working as well as we’d like.
 The scheme seems to get us to microsecond precision and we would like to get to nanosecond precision in the arrival times of the pulse.

 For a review of this project please see the following: http://iopscience.iop.org/article/10.1088/0034-4885/78/12/124901/meta